 Bruce takes Alfred's advice quite to the extreme.
 His first night, he attends a party at a hotel with two female escorts, who almost get Bruce kicked out by bathing in the decorative fountain.
 Without hesitating, Bruce gets out of the situation by writing a check and purchasing the hotel on the spot.
 There he meets Rachel for the first time since returning from China.
 Although he tries to convince her that the way he is acting isn't really him, she tells him that "it's not who you are underneath, but what you do that defines you."

 Falcone has cut his wrists in prison to bolster his insanity plea and enable a move to Arkham Asylum.
 Dr. Crane is brought in to assess his "insanity".
-Once they're alone, Falcone demands that Dr. Crane move him or he will tell the police to have a closer look at the drugs Falcone has been bringing in for Dr. Crane.
+Once they're alone, Falcone demands that Dr. Crane move him or he will tell the police to have a closer look at the drugs Falcone has been trafficking for Dr. Crane.
 Dr. Crane asks Falcone if he wants to see the mask he uses in his experiments at the Asylum, which he says the patients can't stand.
 He pulls a burlap-sack mask out of his briefcase.
 He releases gas from his suitcase and puts on the mask, which acts as an air filter.
 Falcone screams with fear at the hallucinations caused by the gas.
-A maskless Dr. Crane leaves the room with his suitcase while Falcone's screams can still be heard.
+Dr. Crane is next seen leaving the room with his masked stored away, while Falcone's screams can still be heard.
 Dr. Crane tells the warden that Falcone isn't faking and should be moved to the Asylum.

 The following night Batman visits Gordon and tells him that only half the drugs brought in on Falcone's ship were to be sent to the dealers.
 He and Gordon conclude that it would help to interrogate Flass, who Batman identified at the docks making his escape.
 Flass is pickpocketing money from a food vendor on the street while being served falafel.
 As he walks away into a narrow alley, he springs a trap and is flown upside-down to the rooftops, suspended from Batman's grapple cord.
 Threatened by Batman, Flass tells him about the bear and rabbit shipments, that the rabbits make their way to the Narrows, and that there is some other substance hidden in the rabbits.
 Batman returns Flass to the ground and disappears.
 Meanwhile, Rachel's boss, the district attorney, is shot and killed by an assailant disguised as a police officer when he finds Wayne Enterprises' missing microwave emitter in one of Falcone's containers.

 Hearing his father's voice asking 'Bruce, why do we fall?", Bruce wakes up in his bed as if from a nightmare.
-Alfred reveals that he has been unconscious for 2 days and that it is actually his birthday -- 'many happy returns.'
-Bruce tells him that he has felt the effects before but not as strong.
-Fox comes in and warns Bruce that he's been 'hanging out in the wrong night clubs.'
+Alfred reveals that he has been unconscious for 2 days and that today is his birthday -- 'many happy returns.'
+Bruce tells him that he has felt the effects of whatever Dr. Crane used on him before but not as strongly.
+Fox comes in and warns Bruce that he's been 'hanging out in the wrong nightclubs.'
 Alfred explains the he called Fox to help treat Bruce.
 Fox, after making a point of how hard he has worked to save Bruce, explains that he has created an antidote to the toxic gas.
 When asked if he could make any more of the antidote, Fox expresses concern that Bruce is willing to 'go back to the same club' and gas himself again, but he promises to bring what he has.
 He also explains that the antidote will inoculate people against the toxin.

 Rachel turns up at the Manor to give Bruce his birthday present and to apologize that she can't make his birthday party that night.
 Her boss has been missing for two days; she jokes bitterly about searching the river for his body.
 She cuts away from the conversation as she get a message informing her that Falcone has been moved from prison to Arkham on Dr. Crane's orders.
 She rushes off to challenge Dr. Crane's decision.
 Knowing the she is in danger from Dr. Crane, Bruce changes to Batman, despite the guests who will soon arrive for his party.